 Rep. Jim Jordan

-Jordan, a staunch supporter of Trump, was rumored to be the favorite to replace Portman until it was reported in January that he does not intend to leave his current position.
+Jordan, a staunch supporter of Trump, was rumored to be the favorite to replace Portman until it was reported that he does not intend to leave his current position.

 "Mr. Jordan believes at this time he is better suited to represent Ohioans in the House of Representatives, where as the top Republican on the Judiciary Committee, he can advance an America first agenda, promote conservative values, and hold big government accountable," a spokesperson for the congressman said in a statement obtained by the Associated Press.